ML-Assignment/Mercari-Price-Suggestion-Challenge/Steps.md

 1. Missing value handling
 2. Removing skewness
 3. Stop words removal

-## Feature Extraction
-1. Name: We have used a maximum of 50K features.
-2. Category Name: We tokenized this field into General Category, Sub Category 1 and Sub Category 2
-3. Shipping & Item Condition: We converted this to string and used.
-4. Item Description: We considered 100K features.

 ## Identification of the ML model
 1. Identified the category of the problem statement (Regression)